davidmarble/virtualenvwrapper-win/README.rst

     added to the environment using ``add2virtualenv``.

 ``cdprojectdir``
     If a virtualenv environment is active and a projectdir has been defined, change the current working directory to active virtualenv's project directory.
-		``cd-`` will return you to the last directory you were in before calling ``cdprojectdir``
+    ``cd-`` will return you to the last directory you were in before calling ``cdprojectdir``.